wlevine/wlevine.github.io/_drafts/multiple-gems.markdown

 ### Rakefile

 The Rakefile is where most of the magic goes down.

+I think in the original post the author was assuming that a developer would always want to build all the plugins.
+But for us since `nmatrix-atlas` has a nasty dependency, we don't want to force everyone to build it.
+So we pass an argument to rake to tell it what plugins we want.
 You can pass arguments to rake by calling the command `rake task arg1=val1`.
 This sets an environment variable `arg1` that you can access from within rake.
-I use the `nmatrix_plugin` env variable to specify which plugins rake should build/package/test/whatever:
+I use the `nmatrix_plugins` env variable to specify which plugins rake should build/package/test/whatever:

 ```ruby